replicatedhq/help-center/content/docs/vendor-rbac/policy-definition.md

 }
 ```

  There is some minimal metadata included, but the primary contents of a policy document is the `resources` key.
-The `resources` key can contain two arrays, identified as `allowed` and `denied`.
+The `resources` key should contain two arrays, identified as `allowed` and `denied`.
 As the names indicate, resources specified in the `allowed` list will be allowed for users assigned to the policy, and resources specified in the `denied` list will be denied.

+ Resource names are heirarchical, and support wildcards and globs.
+It's possible to create a policy document that has conflicting rules, and the behavior here is [predictable and documented](../rule-order).

+For a complete list of resource names that can be defined in a policy document, continue to the [Resource Names](../resource-names) list.